Tips and Info about Fiji

 Hospitals and doctors are located throughout Fiji.
 On the small islands are health centers that provide minor medical services.
 The Fiji islands are free from most tropical diseases.
 Some vaccinations may be recommended.
 Bring medication and prescription if you need to take regular medication.
 Please check with your physician and get Travel Health Insurance.

-Urban areas have supermarkets, hardware store, local markets sell produce, fruit and fish.
-Banks, postal service, restaurants….
+Urban areas have supermarkets, hardware stores, local markets sell produce, fruit and fish.
+Banks, postal service, restaurants…

 English is the official language.
 Fijian, Urdu and Hindustani are widely spoken by the locals.